tud-hri/joan/docs/setup-carla-windows.md

 ### Step 2: Getting latest CARLA assets

-To get the latest CARLA assets, open the folder `Utils` in the `carla` folder that you have just created in step 1 and open the file `contentversions.txt`, see below:
+To get the latest CARLA assets open up the folder `Util` in the `carla` folder that you have just created in step 1, and open the file `contentversions.txt`, see below:
 ![alt text](imgs/utilScreenshot.png "cloned repository")

 This text file contains the instructions of what to do to download the latest assets, for now get the 0.9.9 version.
 You can also click this